Suresh Prabhu orders emergency meet on grounding of flights by Jet Airways

 Earlier on Monday, Jet Airways had said it had grounded four more planes, taking the number of aircraft that are non-operational due to non-payment of lease rentals to 41.

-The airline is under significant pressure as 24 per cent stakeholder Etihad continues to play hardball with the airline's promoter Naresh Goyal.
+The airline is under significant pressure as 24 percent stakeholder Etihad continues to play hardball with the airline's promoter Naresh Goyal.
 It has put several pre-conditions to go through with a deal to save the airlines, which has seen been affected by major operational losses since 2018.

-On Monday, Jet Airways informed in its stock exchange filing that it would default on bond interest payments due on Wednesday.
+On Monday, Jet Airways informed in its stock exchange filing that it would default on bond interest payments dues on Wednesday.

-Etihad Airport services had in a notification to its passengers on Sunday said,"Jet Airways has cancelled all their flights from Abu Dhabi with immediate effect from March 18 due to operational reasons".
+Etihad Airport services in a notification to its passengers on Sunday said,"Jet Airways has cancelled all their flights from Abu Dhabi with immediate effect from March 18 due to operational reasons".